szenius/web-crawler/README.md

 ```
 scrapy runspider content_scraper.py
 ```
 * The scraped content from each webpage will be saved in an individual HTML file in `./data/`.
-Make sure the `./data/` directory exists in the root directory before running this script.
+* **IMPORTANT: Make sure the `./data/` directory exists in the root directory before running this script.**

 ## Archive
 The `./archive/` directory stores zip folders of previously scraped data.
 The file naming convention is `data-YYDDMM.zip`.